idexio/idex-sdk-js/README.md

 -   **See: <https://docs.idex.io/#test-create-order>
     **

-Test new order creation, validation, and trading engine acceptance, but no order is placed or executed
+Tests order creation and validation without submitting an order to the matching engine

 ##### Parameters